RUSSIA: Prison, trials, investigations for religious meetings

 The FSB also seized a large quantity of religious literature, audio-visual equipment, electronic devices, and financial documentation, an FSB source commented to Orlovskiye Novosti on 10 June.

-A 20 June video interview on jw-russia.org with Irina Christensen (Dennis Christensen's wife) and others who were present during the raid describes how the law enforcement officers stopped them from using their phones or leaving the building, seized their tablet computers and took down their passport details.
-The FSB then took several men to their office.
+On 20 June the Jehovah's Witnesses published a video of an interview with Irina Christensen (Dennis Christensen's wife), and others who were present during the raid, describes how officers stopped them from using their phones or leaving the building, seized their tablet computers, and took down their passport details.
+The FSB security service then took several men to their office.

 The following day, Judge Svetlana Naumova of Oryol's Soviet District Court granted the FSB's request to detain Dennis Christensen for two months while they carry out their investigation.
 Christensen's appeal against his detention, initially delayed because of the difficulty in finding a Russian-Danish interpreter, was eventually heard at Oryol Regional Court on 21 June, Jehovah's Witnesses told Forum 18, but this was unsuccessful.

-"On hearing the court's decision, many of those present in the courtroom could not hold back their tears," Jehovah's Witnesses reported on their jw-russia.org news website on 21 June.
+"On hearing the court's decision, many of those present in the courtroom could not hold back their tears," Jehovah's Witnesses stated on 21 June.
 They added that investigators "falsely" told the judge that Christensen was the leader of the banned Oryol community, when in fact he was only ever an ordinary member.

 Jehovah's Witnesses confirmed to Forum 18 on 21 June that Christensen has not been allowed to see or speak to his wife Irina Christensen since his arrival in jail.
 She has, however, been allowed to send him letters, newspapers, and a Jehovah's Witness New World Bible via the guards.
 Christensen was also able to meet the Danish consul on 30 May.